NYC Travel Tips: 21 Things to Know Before Visiting New York

 PRO TIP: Book your hotel as soon as you know your dates – prices in NYC can jump fast, especially during busy seasons.
 On one of our trips, the same hotel doubled in price just a few weeks later.

-Where we stayed: We’ve once stayed at Fairfield Inn & Suites by Marriott Penn Station (good value, spacious rooms, breakfast included) and once at Virgin Hotels New York City (more upscale and stylish).
-Both have great locations in Midtown Manhattan.
-There are many other excellent options too, but prices vary widely depending on so many factors (travel period, room types, how long in advance you book, etc.).
+Where we stayed: We’ve once stayed at Fairfield Inn & Suites by Marriott Penn Station (good value, spacious rooms, breakfast included), once at Virgin Hotels New York City (more upscale and stylish), and most recently at Fairfield Inn & Suites by Marriott Manhattan/Times Square South (good value, breakfast included).
+All have great locations in Midtown Manhattan, and I’d stay again at any of them without hesitation.

 TIP: Using the map below, you can compare hotels, apartments, and other accommodations in Manhattan.
 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 Check it out and for the best deals, book early!